Return to homepage

 Extensions

-Extension keywords are used to extend the functionality of the do keyword.
+Extension keywords are used to extend the functionality of a line of code.

 when